kasperbauer/vscode-upsource/README.md

 `upsource.defaultConfig`
 Add your default config values here for faster setup.
 Any values provided will be pre-filled in the setup dialog.
-Password is left-out for security reasons.
+Password is left out for security reasons.

 Example:
 ```json